blaccue/Cylinders_intersection/README.md

-# The intersection curve of the two cylinders(Python Project)
+# This project builds the intersection curve of two cylinders of different diameters when joined in the T-shape.(Python Project